ConduitIO/conduit/README.md

 looking for that isn't available in Conduit, please file an [issue](https://github.com/ConduitIO/conduit/issues/new?assignees=&labels=triage&template=3-connector-request.yml&title=Connector%3A+%3Cresource%3E+%5BSource%2FDestination%5D)
 .

+Conduit loads standalone connectors at startup.
+The connector binaries need to be placed in the `connectors` directory relative to the Conduit binary so Conduit can find them.
+Alternatively, the path to the standalone connectors can be adjusted using the CLI flag `-connectors.path`.

 Conduit ships with a number of built-in connectors: